living-atlases/generator-living-atlas/README.md

 ## Caveats

 - Currently running several services in the same machine and the same domain doesn't configure correctly `nginx` `vhosts`.
 See [this enhancement issue](https://github.com/AtlasOfLivingAustralia/ala-install/issues/256) in `ala-install`. **Workaround**: Use different hostnames per each service in the same machine.
-So, if for instance, bie and bie-ws are in the same machine, this machine receives multiple names (like bie.example.org and bie-ws.example.org) and `nginx` don't overwrite each service vhost configuration.
+So, if for instance, `bie` and `bie-ws` are in the same machine, this machine receives multiple names (like `bie.example.org` and `bie-ws.example.org`) and `nginx` doesn't overwrite each service vhost configuration.
+See the [LA FAQ](https://github.com/AtlasOfLivingAustralia/documentation/wiki/FAQ) for more details.

 ## Any problem with this generator?